kchulj/docs-bosagora-io/docs/10-dao.md

 ## The Congress Network

-The Congress Network is the decision-making body for Bosagora comprised of fully-synchronized node operators.
+The Congress Network is the decision-making body for Bosagora comprised of fully synchronized node operators.
 The Congress Network was created to enable effective and inclusive collaboration among the various project stakeholders to continuously enhance the Bosagora software and ecosystem.
-For example, decisions on a system upgrade can be made through proposal, review and voting within the Congress Network.
+For example, decisions on a system upgrade can be made through proposal, review, and voting within the Congress Network.

 All node operators of Bosagora can join The Congress Network.
 The Congress Network adheres to the 1-node-to-1-vote rule.
 There are two subjects about which The Congress makes decisions: system upgrade proposals and how to spend the Commons Budget.